larryhengl/myvariantjs-demo/README.md

 ## Ingredients

-This app uses Reactjs, styled with Material UI.
+This Nodejs app uses Reactjs, styled with Material UI.

 It is built with gulp & babel.